garrows/noleg-stack/README.md

 ```

 If everything went to plan you should have 2 sites running http://example.com:3000 and http://example.com:2368.
-If the blog (http://example.com:2368) doesn't work, dont worry, that is because of the host ip address in the config.
+If the blog (http://example.com:2368) doesn't work, don't worry, that is because of the host ip address in the config.
 Nginx will fix this for us.